How To Detail a Car Like a Pro

 - Turn HVAC system off recirculate.

-- Turn HVAC system’s fans to high and lowest temperature setting.
+- Turn HVAC system’s fans to high, on the lowest temperature setting.

 - Roll down windows, if you haven’t already.